vfarcic/devops24/manuscript/06-jenkins-setup.md

     | tee -a cluster/docker-ec2
 ```

 The security group we created is useless in its current form.
-We'll need to authorize it to allow communicaation on port `22` so that Packer can access it and execute provisioning.
+We'll need to authorize it to allow communication on port `22` so that Packer can access it and execute provisioning.

 ```bash
 aws ec2 \